Your ERP software, to Go Cloud or Not?

 Many a time, to go cloud or not, for your ERP software (or other software), is often a hard decision for the SME business owner.

-The following list are the summation of points for your thought, throughout my experiences a cloud software vendor, repeatedly being asked by SME business owners in Malaysia.
+The following are the summation list of points for your thought, throughout my experiences a cloud software vendor, and being asked repeatedly by SME business owners in Malaysia.

 1) Most cloud service provider guarantee over 99% server Up time.